amirkeren/bluemix-lab1/README.md

 3. Install the CloudFoundry CLI using the link [here](https://github.com/cloudfoundry/cli/releases) - verify that it's working by running `cf -v` in the command prompt, this should the diplay the CLI version (if not working, see above for how to add to PATH)

-4. Login to Bluemix with your username and password using the command - `bluemix login -a https://api.ng.bluemix.net` in the command prompt
+4. Login to Bluemix with your username and password by running `bluemix login -a https://api.ng.bluemix.net` in the command prompt

 # Deploy the app on Bluemix